Knots and Links from Random Projections: Finite Type Invariants

+In this basis, we then have simplified expressions for the quantities $\|U^T\va_1\|$, $\|U^T\va_2\|$, and $\|U^T\va_3\|$ appearing in the definitions of $C_1$, $C_2$, and $C_3$ along with the quantities in the determinants in \eqref{check1} and \eqref{check2}, and will only depend on the first two entries in each column of the Gaussian random matrix $U$.
+Additionally, in \eqref{check1} we have:

+As such, the term $\frac{\vx}{\|\vx\|}+\frac{\vy}{\|\vy\|}$ will be proportional to the basis element $\vb_1$ when computing $I_{\langle\rho_2(\gamma)\rangle}$ in the basis \eqref{specialbasis2}, as will $\vx/\|\vx\|$ and $\vy/\|\vy\|$.
+On top of these simpliciations, we may also make $\tilde{\vx}$ and $\tilde{\vy}$ (or $\tilde{\vx}$ and $\tilde{\vz}$) orthogonal without changing the values of the determinants, and then use the $O(n)$ invariance to align the vectors along the axes of the standard basis.
+Similar simplifications can be applied to \eqref{check2} in order to reduce the Gaussian integrals to simplified integrals over a reduced number of variables.

-where $I_{\langle\mathrm{Lk}^2\rangle}(A,A')$ is the same function as in the main result (\ref{eq:result2}).
-We could also find $\langle I_X(\gamma)^2\rangle$ if we knew $\langle\mathrm{Lk}^4\rangle$.
-It would also be interesting to find $\langle I_Y(\gamma)\rangle$ and $\langle I_Y(\gamma)^2\rangle$, however the Gaussian integrals involved here are considerably more difficult. \begin{Remark} Notice that if instead of considering random projections of a fixed space curve to $3$ dimensional subspaces we considered projections to $2$ dimensional subspaces, then we would obtain a model of random plane curves.
-In \cite{LW} it is shown that for immersions $\gamma:\mathbb{S}^1\rightarrow\mathbb{R}^2$ that $I_X(\gamma)=0$ and that $I_Y(\gamma)$ is an invariant of plane curves, which motivates finding quantities like $\langle I_Y(\gamma)\rangle$ and $\langle I_Y(\gamma)^2\rangle$.
+\begin{Remark} Notice that if instead of considering random projections of a fixed space curve to $3$ dimensional subspaces we considered projections to $2$ dimensional subspaces, then we would obtain a model of random plane curves, which coincides with the model we considered when computing the second moment of the winding number.
+In \cite{LW} it is shown that for immersions $\gamma:\mathbb{S}^1\rightarrow\mathbb{R}^2$ that $I_X(\gamma)=0$ and that $I_Y(\gamma)$ is an invariant of unicursal plane curves, which motivates finding quantities like $\langle I_Y(\gamma)\rangle$ and $\langle I_Y(\gamma)^2\rangle$.
 Notice that in the model considered in the previous section, that as $\epsilon$ approaches $0$, then the distribution of the permutations of the heights seems to approach the uniform distribution, and also the projections become closer to being planar.
-In this way, the distribution of $I_Y(\gamma)$ should approach the distribution of $v_2$. \end{Remark} Beyond invariants of knots and links in $\mathbb{R}^3$, there are also configuration space integrals for computing linking numbers of links in hyperbolic space, for which a computation akin to the in chapter 3 seems both interesting and feasible, provided one found a reasonable integral-geometric object like $Gr(n,3)$ to integrate over.
+In this way, the distribution of $I_Y(\gamma)$ should approach the distribution of $v_2$.
+Another important point is that when we are projecting the curve in $\mathbb{R}^n$ to $\mathbb{R}^2$, then the terms \eqref{check1} and \eqref{check2} approach $0$ and only the term \eqref{check0} remains in the definition of the function $F(\vx, \vy, \vz, \tilde{\vx}, \tilde{\vy}, \tilde{\vz})$.
+We believe that this fact, paired with our observations above will allow us to determine a nearly closed form solution for $I_{\langle v_2\rangle}$ in the case when we project a fixed closed space curve in $\mathbb{R}^n$ to $\mathbb{R}^2$ in order to form random plane curves, which will therefore lead us to an analogue of . \end{Remark} Beyond invariants of knots and links in $\mathbb{R}^3$, there are also configuration space integrals for computing linking numbers of links in hyperbolic space, for which a computation akin to the in chapter 3 seems both interesting and feasible, provided one found a reasonable integro-geometric space like $Gr(n,3)$ to integrate over.